blainehansen/vue-async-everything/project.md

-write some initial test cases

 [vue-async-properties]
-- X docs for pagination and load more
+async vuex

+asyncState
+- document interface
+-
-- X write test cases
+- test cases

-features
+asyncGetters
+- document interface

+[AsyncVuex]
+- can have async computed (asyncGetter?)
+-- takes either a getter or mutations as watchers
-- X can give custom concat
+- can have async data (asyncState?)
-- X can receive response from `$more` handler
+-- has a single barrier watcher to compute async datas -- can accept a function that calls a 'dispatchAll' method

 future features
 - has `$offset` variable that allows them to use only one route